yoavTaieb/entro-task/README.md

 cp .env.example .env.local
 ```

-3. Build the app to seed populate de DB with some users:
+3. Build the app to seed-populate the DB with some users:

 ```sh
 npm run build